SSWConsulting/SSW.Rules.Content/rules/sql-server-io-pressure/rule.md

 ## Try adding more memory

-This solution is often a quick and easy solution that may be for lower cost than more extensive optimization.
+This solution is often a quick and easy solution that may be less expensive than more extensive optimization.
 If the cost is not overly high, it often provides a better return on investment than spending large amounts of effort on optimization.

 ## Identify the database files under pressure